-The proposed amendments and new zoning categories are summarized in a staff memo attached.
+All of the proposed amendments and new zoning categories are summarized in a staff memo attached.

 The current proposals come forward after careful review that has included public survey results, input from local real estate agents and builders, detailed work sessions with the Planning Commission and Community Development Committee.